mokshadharma/gh-tokengen/README.md

 --pem-path ~/path/to/your-app.pem
 ```

+In interactive mode, you can use fuzzy path completion to find your PEM file easily.

 ### "Client ID should start with 'Iv1.'"

 GitHub App Client IDs have a specific format.
 Make sure you're using the Client ID, not the App ID.
 Find it in your GitHub App settings under "General" → "Client ID".